kasedy/arduino-dc-electronic-dummy-load/README.md

 # Features

-* Do not requere PCB manufactering and can be assembled on a perf board
+* Doesn't require PCB manufacturing and can be assembled on a perf board
-* Multilayer stacked design to reduce the circuit size
+* Multi layer stacked design to reduce the circuit size
-* Using prebuild arduino modules reduces assemble effort
+* Using prebuilt Arduino modules reduces assemble effort
-* Bright oled display with intuitive user interface
+* Bright OLED display with intuitive user interface
-* Writes dischrge current and vltage values into microSD card
+* Writes discharge current and voltage values into microSD card
 * Fully customizable

 # Part list